 Night

-Cloudy with light rain and snow developing after midnight.
+Mostly clear with a few high clouds.
 Light to occasionally moderate ridgeline winds.

 Friday